Regency writing March 2026

 The above statistics sound quite good, but in reality, being number one in the UK for Historical Fiction Short Stories represents just 108 downloads, of which only three were paid for, earning me about 35p each.
 At that rate, I'm not going to get much of an income from writing, am I?

-My biggest challenge is that I'm struggling to get reviews for my books.
+My greatest challenge is that I'm struggling to get reviews for my books.
 Honest reviews would help to encourage the Amazon algorithm to put more of my books in front of more customers.
 So, if you have read one of my books I would be really grateful for a review.
+If you're super-keen you can join my team and get lots more free books to read and review!

 What I'm writing right now